-Some sitters and dog walkers offer a first-time client discount.
+Some sitters and dog walkers offer a first-time owner discount.
 Others offer a free or discounted trial stay that’s anywhere from one hour to overnight.
 A trial stay or walk can be great for you too because it can help you decide if you’d be comfortable caring for the dog later on.
 Of course, don’t offer anything you’re not comfortable with.

 If a Dog Owner Doesn’t Respond

 If you don’t hear back from a dog owner, don’t worry.
 Wait a day and then send them a short message.
 Ask if they have been able to find a sitter or dog walker for their dog.
 A lot of dog owners appreciate the follow-up—it shows you’re excited to learn more about their dog.
 Something short like this works best:

 I wanted to follow up and see if you’re still looking for a sitter for Roger.
 I’m still interested in scheduling a Meet & Greet and learning more about him!